 The indiscriminate conversion of rangelands to cropland, forests, infrastructure or human settlements, and poorly planned large-scale tree planting have negative consequences on rangeland productivity, ecosystem services and their role in mitigating climate change.
 A UNCCD COP decision could invite Parties to halt indiscriminate rangeland conversion practices until appropriate legislation and monitoring are put into effect.

 Grazing by migratory, wild and domesticated herbivores is an integral element of the world's rangeland ecosystems.
-The UNCCD Parties could recognize the importance of pastoral mobility as a nature-based solution for sustainably managing and restoring rangelands .
+The UNCCD Parties could recognize the importance of pastoral mobility as a nature-based solution for sustainably managing and restoring rangelands while improving the soil fertility of crop lands.
 This could include implementing flexible and secure land-tenure systems, well-planned and provisioned corridors and waterpoints for transhumance.

 The decision could also encourage UNCCD Parties to include rangelands restoration and sustainable pastoralism in their LDN targets and to accelerate the implementation of the LDN targets.
 Those Parties that have not done so could set LDN targets to avoid, reduce and reverse rangeland degradation and promote sustainable range management and pastoralism.